Felix-svg/Store-IM/README.md

 `

 ## Usage
-- To start the CLI application, navigate to the `lib` directory, then run the following command:
+- To start the CLI application, enter the virtual environment by running `pipenv shell`, then navigate to the `lib` directory, and run the following command:
 `python3 cli.py`
 - Follow the on-screen instructions to perform various operations such as adding, updating, deleting, or viewing items in the inventory.